 In some situations a settlement may be an excellent way to avoid litigation and provide a victim with sufficient compensation to make them whole in the wake of their collision.
 When this is the case, a settlement may resolve a pending claim quickly and allow both parties to move forward with their lives.

 However, settlements may not fully compensate victims who suffer extensive injuries and losses.
 While a settlement offer may be attractive, in the long-term it may do little to provide a car accident victim with the financial support they require to receive medical care, occupational support, and other necessary therapies for their recovery.
-The terms of a settlement often cannot be undone because they are based on legal contracts, and before a victim agrees to an offered settlement they may wish to consult with their trusted legal advisors.
+The terms of a settlement often cannot be undone because they are based on legal contracts, and before a victim agrees to an offered settlement they may wish to consult with their trusted Lexington auto accident lawyer.
 Only then can they determine if it is in their best interest to accept a settlement offer or if they are better positioned to pursue their claim through litigation.